 An accomplished astronomer, navigator and surveyor, James Cook’s maps, journals, log books and paintings from his travels are just some of the State Library of NSW’s most incredible records of this exciting time in the age of world exploration.

 It was great to see him honoured in such a sensitive way.
-He and his discovery has led to a lot of bad press in our age, but we would have to say he was a man of his time acknowledged for looking to the health and security of all those in his charge.
+He and his discovery has led to a lot of bad press in our age, but we would have to say he was a man of his time, one always acknowledged for looking to the health and security of all those in his charge.

 Carolyn McDowall, The Culture Concept Circle, 2018